Sushant-Suresh/Sushant-Suresh/README.md

 👋 Hi there!
 I'm Sushant, I love to analyze, visualize, and uncover patterns within data.

 # About Me
-- 📈 Skilled in Python, SQL, Advanced Excel and Tableau, I specialize in data analysis, visualization, and dashboard creation.
+- 📈 Skilled in SQL, Advanced Excel, Tableau and Python, I specialize in data analysis, visualization, and dashboard creation.
 - 🧐 I'm enthusiastic about problem-solving and transforming data into insights.

 # What You'll Find Here